 I am currently a Lecturer in the Departments of History and African American Studies at University of California-Los Angeles.
 From 2014-2016, I was the Postdoctoral Fellow at the Center for Place, Culture, and Politics at the Graduate Center of the City University of New York.
 I received my PhD from University of Southern California’s Department of American Studies and Ethnicity in 2014.
-Trained in interdisciplinary methods, I am a historian whose work focuses on the interconnection between social movements and economic and social policy in post-1865 U.S. history.
-My fields of interest include African American Studies, history of capitalism, working-class history, policing and imprisonment, fiscal and monetary policy, and heterodox economics.
+Trained in interdisciplinary methods, I am a historian whose work focuses on the interconnection between social movements, public policy, and political economy in post-1865 U.S. history.
+My fields of interest include African American Studies, history of capitalism, working-class history, policing and imprisonment, U.S. and the world, fiscal and monetary policy, and heterodox economics.

 My book manuscript, Fearing Inflation, Inflating Fears: The Civil Rights Struggle for Full Employment and the Rise of the Carceral State, 1929-1986, is under contract with University of North Carolina Press for their Justice, Power and Politics series.
 Fearing Inflation focuses on the politics and economics of unemployment.
 It details the efforts of Black freedom movement organizers to create governmental guarantees to a job or income, and how such efforts were stifled.
 In so doing, Fearing Inflation describes the long history and aftermath of the campaign designed by civil rights activist Bayard Rustin and prominent economist Leon Keyserling for a “Freedom Budget for All Americans,” in the mid-1960s, and the subsequent attempts to achieve legislation to guarantee employment led by Coretta Scott King and the Full Employment Action Council in the 1970s.